 - Follow the processes and guidelines for social distancing, including maintaining a six-foot distance from others.

-- Wear your face covering where required.
+- Wear your face mask where required.

 - Participate in cleaning and disinfecting your work areas.